rust-lang/book/second-edition/src/appendix-01-keywords.md

 ### Keywords Currently in Use

-* `as` - primitive casting, or disambiguating the specific trait containing an item
+* `as` - primitive casting, disambiguating the specific trait containing an item, or renaming items in `use` and `extern crate` statements
 * `break` - exit a loop immediately
 * `const` - constant items and constant raw pointers
 * `continue` - continue to the next loop iteration